h3/django-editlive/README.rst

     {% editlive "object.date_visit" template_filters="date:'l j M Y at H:i\h'" as date_visit %}

-The editlive tag also accept a `wrapclass` argument.
-If specified it will add the provided class to the control's container.

-All other argument are converted into js argument and fed to the jQuery plugin.
+Most other arguments are converted into js options and fed to the jQuery UI widget.

 Working with formsets
 ---------------------